I’m Breastfeeding My Four Year Old, And Here’s Why

 Pretty relaxed and laid back, really.
 (But also with a mildly stressful risk of having my boobs pulled out at every occasion, thanks for that, sorry to our builder and all delivery men, and having to ‘breastfeed’ a wide array of stuffed toys and household objects).

-I thought I’d talk about breastfeeding my four-year-old as it’s World Breastfeeding Week.
-I wasn’t really sure about writing about this, mainly because it’s so everyday to us it doesn’t really seem remarkable, noteworthy or even that there is anything new to talk about.
+I thought I’d talk about breastfeeding my four-year-old but I wasn’t really sure about writing about this, mainly because it’s so everyday to us it doesn’t really seem remarkable, noteworthy or even that there is anything new to talk about.

-However, as above, other people seem to have OPINIONS on breastfeeding a four-year-old.
-Mainly negative ones.
+Other people seem to have OPINIONS on breastfeeding a four-year-old, and aren’t scared to tell you.
+These are mainly negative opinions, of course.
 I think one of the reasons people think it’s weird is because we’re not used to seeing extended breastfeeding or hearing people talk about it.
 When it happens it’s news, as with Tamara Ecclestone.
 In our society, boobs are for the top shelf, or your internet browser, and most definitely not for babies or *sharp intake of breath* actual children.

 However, the only weirdness is in people’s opinions.
 And you don’t suddenly start feeding children when they’re four.
 You have a baby, feed them, time happens, and you just don’t stop.
 It’s a mutually respectful relationship that evolves over time, like both of you